Master of Occupational Therapy (M.O.T.)

 Many fieldwork sites require the student to have health insurance coverage.

 Each student must present proof of ownership of malpractice insurance available in the state of Texas each academic year of enrollment.
 Student malpractice insurance is provided automatically through TWU with enrollment in fieldwork courses.

 All academic courses must be completed within no more than 36 months.
-For students enrolled in the MOT Bridge program for COTAs all academic courses must be completed within no more than 48 months.
 All fieldwork experiences in the Master of Occupational Therapy program must be completed within 24 months of academic coursework completion.

 - Students must meet the academic requirements of the Graduate School throughout their course of study in the MOT Program.

-- Students placed under academic probation a second time will be dismissed from the MOT program.
+- Students placed under academic probation by the Graduate School a second time will be dismissed from the MOT program.

 Internship (Level II Fieldwork) Requirements